wearewarhol/config-file/README.md

 ### `function fromObject = (input: PartialConfiguration) => Configuration`

 Validates a configuration object against the schema described above and fills in the default values.
-Throws a `TypeError` if the object does not conform to the schema.
+Throws a `InvalidConfigError` if the object does not conform to the schema.
 The error's `message` property contains a JSON-encoded representation of the validation error thanks to [better-ajv-errors](https://github.com/atlassian/better-ajv-errors).
 An example:

 ```json